SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 Okta can be configured to restrict which users are allowed to access SEKOIA.IO.

 1. "Applications" > "Applications": select your application
-2. In "Assignments"> Setting icon "Assign" you can select `Assign to People` or `Assign to Groups`
+2. In "Assignments"> Setting icon "Assign" you can select "Assign to People" or "Assign to Groups"

 ## Readings